ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupUsersApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
 [**OrganisationGroupUsersGetOrganisationGroupUsers**](OrganisationGroupUsersApi.md#organisationgroupusersgetorganisationgroupusers) | **GET** /api/OrganisationGroupUsers/GetOrganisationGroupUsers | Get a collection of organisation group users that belong to an organisation group.
 Requires the &#39;ManageOrganisationGroups&#39; or &#39;ManageOrganisationUsers&#39; permissions.
-[**OrganisationGroupUsersUpdateOrganisationGroupUsers**](OrganisationGroupUsersApi.md#organisationgroupusersupdateorganisationgroupusers) | **POST** /api/OrganisationGroupUsers/UpdateOrganisationGroupUsers | Set the users who belong to an organisation group
+[**OrganisationGroupUsersUpdateOrganisationGroupUsers**](OrganisationGroupUsersApi.md#organisationgroupusersupdateorganisationgroupusers) | **POST** /api/OrganisationGroupUsers/UpdateOrganisationGroupUsers | Set the users who belong to an organisation group.
+Requires the &#39;ManageOrganisationGroups&#39; permissions.

 <a name="organisationgroupusersgetorganisationgroupusers"></a>
 # **OrganisationGroupUsersGetOrganisationGroupUsers**
 > CSApiResponseListUserForManagement OrganisationGroupUsersGetOrganisationGroupUsers (int? orgGroupId, string xChronosheetsAuth)

 Get a collection of organisation group users that belong to an organisation group.
 Requires the 'ManageOrganisationGroups' or 'ManageOrganisationUsers' permissions.

 ### Example
 ```csharp